Thematic Areas · Governance & Rights

 Mobile Courts: Bringing Justice Closer

-Mobile Courts are an innovative justice delivery mechanism that brings formal legal proceedings directly to rural communities.
-By eliminating geographic and financial barriers, they provide access to justice for vulnerable populations, including survivors of gender-based violence (GBV), victims of land grabbing, and widows denied inheritance.
+Mobile Courts bring formal legal proceedings directly to rural communities, eliminating geographic and financial barriers.
+They provide access to justice for GBV survivors, victims of land grabbing, and widows denied inheritance.

 Mobile Court Session in TA Phwereme, Phalombe